aretaja/influx-backupper/README.md

 # influx-backupper
-Script to make InfluxDB v2 backups of your data to remote target.
+Script to make InfluxDB v2 backups of your data to local or remote target.
 Requires bash, rsync on both ends and ssh key login without password to remote end.
 Must be executed as root.

 ## Setup
 * Prerequisites